 - Family History of Jaundice: Babies can inherit disorders that cause red blood cells to break down more quickly and increase bilirubin in the blood.

-- Dark Skin: Jaundice is more difficult to recognize when babies have a darker sink color, meaning there is a greater risk of it going untreated and leading to kernicterus.
+- Dark Skin: Jaundice is more difficult to recognize when babies have a darker skin color, meaning there is a greater risk of it going untreated and leading to kernicterus.

 - Mediterranean or East Asian Descent: Babies from an East Asian or Mediterranean background are more likely to experience jaundice.